At a glance: Convert desktop users to mobile app users using SMS vendors and OneLink.

 How Attribution works when sending a link to the app

 There's no way to include the advertising ID when texting desktop users a link to the app.
-Therefore, AppsFlyer resorts to attribution using fingerprinting.
+Therefore, AppsFlyer resorts to attribution using Probabilistic modeling.

-AppsFlyer limits the lookback window for fingerprinting clicks to maintain accuracy.
+AppsFlyer limits the lookback window for Probabilistic modeling clicks to maintain accuracy.
 The limits are:

 - iOS: up to 24 hours

 - Android (Google Play): up to one hour

 - Android (out-of-store): up to 24 hours